Writing these weekly blog posts gives me great satisfaction. Often, they allow me to express my thinking such as it is.

 Life is truly a gift, my friends.
 Share love.
 Share warmth.
 Do things that give you a sense of peace.
 Use your time wisely.
 Practice gratitude…

-Learn to disconnect from the external noise once in a while.
+Learn to disconnect from the external noise from time to time.

 It is so important.